engineerbishnu/Bishnu-Portfolio/README.md

--   👋 Hi, I'm @engineerbishnu in git, But my actual name is Bishnu Thapa
-- 👀 I'm interested in Cloud Computing, DevOps, Network Engineering, and System Administration
-- 🌱 I'm currently learning advanced AWS services, Kubernetes orchestration, and improving my Infrastructure as Code skills with Terraform
-- 💞️ I'm looking to collaborate on open-source DevOps projects, cloud migration initiatives, and innovative networking solutions
-- 📫 How to reach me: nengineer02@gmail.com or connect with me on [Your preferred professional networking platform]
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've managed to seamlessly transition from Network Engineering to Cloud and DevOps, bringing a unique perspective to cloud infrastructure management!

 # Bishnu Thapa
 Teku, Kathmandu | nengineer02@gmail.com

 ## Professional Summary
 Experienced IT professional with a strong background in Network Engineering, System Administration, and Cloud/DevOps technologies.
 Skilled in AWS services, Infrastructure as Code, containerization, and CI/CD pipelines.
 Adept at managing complex IT infrastructures and implementing innovative solutions to improve system efficiency and reliability.
+I'm currently learning advanced AWS services, Kubernetes orchestration, and improving my Infrastructure as Code skills with Terraform.
+I'm looking to collaborate on open-source DevOps projects, cloud migration initiatives, and innovative networking solutions.
+- How to reach me: nengineer02@gmail.com or connect with me on linkedin also.
+- Fun fact: I've managed to seamlessly transition from Network Engineering to Cloud and DevOps, bringing a unique perspective to cloud infrastructure management!

 ## Skills
 - **Cloud Services**: AWS (EC2, S3, IAM, CloudWatch, RDS, DynamoDB, VPC, CloudFront, CloudTrail, Elastic Beanstalk, CloudFormation)